paudley/py_qa/REORG_MODULES.md

 * **Backwards compatibility:** No stub modules or transitional aliases will be provided; new package paths take effect immediately.
 * **Plugin loading:** Entry point-based plugin hooks will be implemented as part of the interfaces effort.
 * **External consumers:** No third-party packages depend on current internals, so no migration messaging or semantic-version grace period is required.
+* **Runtime dependencies:** All third-party modules, including spaCy and tree-sitter, are required at runtime; absence must be treated as a fatal error.
 * **Ownership:** Packages remain community-maintained with no team-level ownership assignments.
 * **Tooling spec:** The catalog/tooling\_spec packages will be released as an independent project with semver guarantees and first-class documentation for the broader lint tooling ecosystem.